healthfusiongenai/covid-fusion/src/cmds/etl/cv_gsod/README.md

 This application is used to extract, transform, and load the GSOD weather data into a database.

+## Building

+To build you will need to leverage the `setup.py` file.

+- cd into the top-level project directory
+- python setup.py develop
+  - Installing cv_etl_county_geo script to /Users/owenmccusker/.pyenv/versions/3.10.12/bin
+  - Installing cv_etl_gsod script to /Users/owenmccusker/.pyenv/versions/3.10.12/bin

+Depending on your python installation, (I use pyenv), you should have the application in your path.
+For testing, run (need to create test data directory first):

+- cv_etl_gsod --output-data-directory ./data/test/gsod

 ## Gathering test GSOD data

 There are a number of parameters that can be used to control the behavior of the application.
 They include: